-Addition of monoclonal antibody to standard induction chemotherapy in patients with precursor B-ALL The power calculations of the comparisons are made under the assumption that the 3-year EFS of the chemotherapy in this patient population (based on UKALLXII/E2993 data) is approximately 40%.
-With 576 (or 672 with 7 years accrual) patients randomised, there is 84% (or 89%) power to detect an improvement in 3-year EFS from 40% to 52%.
+Addition of monoclonal antibody to standard induction chemotherapy in patients with precursor B-ALL The power calculations of the comparisons are made under the assumption that the 3-year EFS of the chemotherapy in this patient population (based on UKALL12/E2993 data) is approximately 40%.
+With 576 (or 672 with 7 years' accrual) patients randomised, and at least 6 months' follow-up after the last randomisation, we should be able to see 307 (357 over 7 years recruitment) events which would give us 84% (or 89%) power to detect an improvement in 3-year EFS from 40% to 52%.

-Addition of Nelarabine to standard induction chemotherapy in patients with precursor T-ALL

-With 144 (or 168 with 7 years accrual) patients randomized, we would have over 86% power to detect an improvement in 3-year EFS from 50% to 75%, and about 68% (or 75% with 7 years accrual) power to detect an improvement to 70%, at a two-sided significance level of 0.05.
+Addition of Nelarabine to standard induction chemotherapy in patients with precursor T-ALL With 144 (or 168 with 7 years' accrual) patients randomised, and at least 6 months' follow-up after the last randomisation, we should be able to see 45 events (63 over 7 years recruitment) which would give us over 86% power to detect an improvement in 3-year EFS from 50% to 75%, and about 68% (or 75% with 7 years accrual) power to detect an improvement to 70%, at a two-sided significance level of 0.05.